 Please note that permits are not valid for special events.

 If you change vehicles, you must scrape off your permit and take the pieces of it and your MSU pictured ID card to the Parking Office.
 They will issue you a replacement permit for a $2 fee.
 If you are having your windshield replaced, you must do the same.
-Permits are non-transferable from one vehicle to another.
+Permits are non-transferable from one vehicle or from one windshield to another.

 - Lot 25/R1 ($306): For residents of Owen.
 The Lot 25/R1 permit allows you to park in the Shaw Ramp (R1) or in lot 25.
 If lot 25 is full DO NOT park illegally in lot 25, instead continue on to the Shaw Ramp to park in the faculty/staff section.
 Your lot 25/R1 permit is also valid in lot 89.
 Your student ID card will be used for your gated access to lot 25.
 Please contact the MSU Parking Office to activate your student ID card for gated access if it is not working.
 Lot 25 is located south of Owen Hall.
 Ramp 1 is the permit parking area of the Shaw ramp.
 Your lot 25/R1 permit is NOT valid in leased spaces, in metered spaces, in Service vehicle spaces, in University vehicle spaces, in visitor spaces, or in disabled spaces.